igece/ObjDiff/README.md

 [![Build](https://github.com/igece/ObjDiff/actions/workflows/CI_build.yml/badge.svg)](https://github.com/igece/ObjDiff/actions/workflows/CI_build.yml)
 [![Tests](https://github.com/igece/ObjDiff/actions/workflows/CI_Tests.yml/badge.svg)](https://github.com/igece/ObjDiff/actions/workflows/CI_Tests.yml)

-A C# .NET Standard library that allows to obtain the differences between two objects and, optionally, patch the first object with these differences so it becomes equal to the second one.
+A C# .NET Standard library that allows to obtain the differences between two objects using reflection.

-The patching feature is specially useful when updating Entity Framework objects as it allows to update only those values that have really changed.
+Optionally, these differences can be used to patch the first object so it becomes equal to the second one.
+This patching feature is specially useful when updating Entity Framework objects as it allows to update only those values that have really changed.

 ## Installation